AlinaDenisaB/DevOpsRepo/README.md

-# Online Store Application
+# Online Store Application #
 Individual project that involves concepts from all core training modules.

-**Content**
+## **Content** ##
--
-Introduction
+* Introduction
-1. Agile
+* Arhitecture
+  * Entity Relationships Diagram
+* Testing: unit testing with Python (Pytest)
+  * Report
+* Deployment:
+  * Technologies Used
+* Front End Design
+* Future improvements

+## ***Introduction*** ##
+  For now, the online store application allows to the admin to add new categories or products, to update the price of the products and to delete existing products from the database.
+All the changes are visible in the products page.
+  The idea behind the online store is to promote unique design products, such as T-shirts, hoodies, notebooks or mugs, inspirated by Portuguese old sayings about life, viewed from the designer's perspective, but also eco-friendly products to minimize waste in our personal lives, such as toothbrushes made of bamboo, all of them achieving a great impact in the world.

-1.1.
-User Stories
+  User Stories:
-1.2.
+-As a vendor, I want to publish my products online, so that I can make it accessible for anyone and increase my business.
+-As an online shopping customer, I want to be able to access the website, so that I can find out more details about the products.
+-As an online shopping customer, I want to create an account, so that I can be able to order my favorite products at home.

   Risk Assessment
-1.3.
-Entity Relationships Diagram
-1.4.
-Continuous Integration Pipeline
-2. MySQL Database
-3. Python Program
-4. Unit testing with Python: Pytest
-5. Back-end
-5.1.
-Flask (HTML)
-6. Version Control: Git
-7. CI Server: Jenkins - Continuous Integration
-8. Cloud Server: Azure VM

-***Introduction***
-1. Agile

-  1.1.
-User Stories
--> As a vendor, I want to publish my products online, so that I can make it accessible for anyone and increase my business.
--> As an online shopping customer, I want to be able to access the website, so that I can find out more details about the products.
--> As an online shopping customer, I want to create an account, so that I can be able to order my favorite products at home.

-  1.2.
-Risk Assessment
 ![Risk_Assessment](https://github.com/AlinaDenisaB/DevOpsRepo/blob/master/Documentation/Risk_Assessment.png)

+  ## Arhitecture: ##
-  1.3.
-Entity Relationships Diagram
+  ### Entity Relationships Diagram ###

 ![ERD](https://github.com/AlinaDenisaB/DevOpsRepo/blob/master/Documentation/ERD.png)

-  1.4.
-Continuous Integration Pipeline
+  ### Continuous Integration Pipeline ####

 ![CI Pipeline](https://github.com/AlinaDenisaB/DevOpsRepo/blob/master/Documentation/CI_Pipeline.jpg)